 Spring break is fast approaching, so it's time to turn your attention to packing and start planning out what to take with you.
 In this post, you'll find suggestions for clothing, technology, toiletries, and medication, as well as advice on what to leave behind.

-I usually recommend bring outfits for a couple of days to keep your bag light, but it's spring break, you likely won't be traveling to multiple places, and you'll want to look your best, so as long as it all fits in your luggage and you can carry it without too many problems, take as many outfit changes as you like.
+Usually travelers are recommended to only bring outfits for a couple of days to keep your bag light, but it's spring break.
+You likely won't be traveling to multiple places, and you'll want to look your best, so as long as it all fits in your luggage and you can carry it without too many problems, take as many outfit changes as you like.

-I recommend packing two or three bikinis/swimwear if you're heading to a beach destination, plus a sarong or shawl for covering up later on in the day.
+If you're heading to a beach destinations pack two or three swimsuits along with a coverup for non-pool/beach areas.
 Pack some lightweight jeans for any colder evenings.
-If you'll be visiting any temples, make sure you have something to cover up to show respect -- a shawl usually works for this.
-Finally, if you'll be heading abroad, look into local customs before you leave to see how much you need to cover up to be respectful.
+If you'll be heading abroad, look into local customs before you leave to see how much you need to cover up to be respectful.
 If you'll be spending time in the Middle East, for example, you'll want longer sleeves and long pants for exploring.
+If you'll be visiting any temples, make sure you have something to cover up to show respect — a shawl usually works for this.

 Spring break is a vacation, so you don't want to pack much of your technology at all!
 Instead, opt for a few essentials.
 You'll want to be able to keep in touch with family, snap tons of photos, and make your friends jealous on Snapchat and Instagram, so be sure to pack your smartphone in your luggage.